kimchhengheng/Comp472Mini2/README.md

 * Choose Pypy as python interpretor
 * Run the python file
 * Input the information for the program to run
+* If you choose the larger depth the program would take longer to finish